-In order to tackle violence affecting our setting and the community, we know it is important to:
+In order to tackle violence affecting our school and the community, we know it is important to:

-- understand the problems that young people are facing both in our setting and in their local community; - consider possible avenues of support; and - work with local partners (who may have valuable information, resources or expertise).
+- understand the problems that young people are facing both in school and in their local community; - consider possible avenues of support; and - work with local partners (who may have valuable information, resources or expertise).

 Working with the local community safety partnership, the Serious Violence Duty sub-group, the youth offending team and the neighbourhood police team will help us to achieve a full understanding of the context in which we are working.
+We will co-operate with the specified authorities, such as police, local government, youth offending teams, health and probation services as part of the Police, Crime, Sentencing and Courts Act 2022.

 As part of our emergency management planning, we have in place systems for targeting and responding to individual or group violence.
 Even if violent incidents themselves do not appear to be an immediate concern, there may be a need to build resilience to such problems for the future.